enkidevs/curriculum/devops/docker/containers/containers.md

 - '[official Docker documentation](https://www.docker.com/what-container)'

 ---

 # Containers

 ---

 ## Content

+A great analogy to Docker containers can be found in the shipping industry.
+Before shipping containers were standardized, it was difficult to transport things across the world.
+With standardized containers we can just pack it with our things and from then on people know how to handle it without needing to know its contents.

 Containers are a way of isolating an application with its own environment.
 It's a lightweight alternative to full-blown virtualization.